Propose a Residency

 Applications must be submitted by Haverford faculty.
 If a proposal is submitted by faculty from within a traditional arts department, the residency must also engage with students and faculty from another division.
 Joint proposals across divisions are strongly encouraged.

-Fall Deadline for Spring Residencies: October 13, 2017
+Fall Deadline for Spring Residencies: Rolling until October 12, 2018

 An integral part of Tuttle Creative Programs, this initiative offers honoraria, travel, hospitality, programmatic, and curricular expense support.